Safety and Security Measures

 The San Marino Unified School District prides itself on its focus on the importance of student and staff safety.
-The District’s mission statement includes reference to safe schools for this reason.
+The District’s mission statement includes a reference to safe schools for this reason.
 The District is a member of the West San Gabriel JPA for property and liability and workers’ compensation.
 Both JPA’s provide an abundance of resources, expert consultants, and training tools to the District.
-In 2013, the District conducted an assessment of its physical safety and security measures and the majority of the recommendations were implemented.
-This report was updated in 2018.
+In 2022-23, the District conducted an updated assessment of its physical safety and security measures and the majority of the recommendations were implemented.

 Additionally, the District has invested in staff, resources, training, and programs related to mental health awareness, student wellness, anti-bullying, and disaster preparedness.
 The following information provides references to the District’s emergency planning, training, drills, physical security measures, and cyber-security.
 The information includes descriptions of the District’s safety and security measures and programs to support the safety of its students and staff.

 - All SMUSD schools have Comprehensive Safe School Plans that address all types of threats including weather emergencies, utility outages, fire, earthquakes, active shooters, etc. The CSSP’s are referenced as living documents and used during emergency drills and evacuations.
 All plans are updated annually in cooperation with each School Site Council, District administrators, and SMTA and CSEA representatives.
 The CSSP’s are reviewed by SMPD and SMFD and then submitted to the Board for approval.

 - All Student Handbooks and the Titan Guide include information on student safety, school rules, and regulations for students, and information for parents on school resources.